 - COVID-19: Update and Impact on African American and Vulnerable Populations (webinar), Society for Public Health Education

 - Resource Guide to COVID-19, Society for Public Health Education

 From the Centers for Disease Control and Prevention (CDC):

-- Steps to Take When You Are Sick / Español
+- What to Do If You Are Sick / Español

 - Artiga S, Garfield R, Orgera K. Communities of Color at Higher Risk for Health and Economic Challenges due to COVID-19.
 Kaiser Family Foundation 2020, Apr 7.
 Available at: https://www.kff.org/disparities-policy/issue-brief/communities-of-color-at-higher-risk-for-health-and-economic-challenges-due-to-covid-19/